erladev/mswp-prototype/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## ChatGPT Integration

+To call the API there is the server.js in the src directory.
+Start the server with `node server.js`.
+Before it is necessary to add the following environment variable:
+`export OPENAI_API_KEY='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'`

+Please make the API requests only when necessary as it costs per request.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also